 In response, policyholders are tasked with taking on more responsibility for these risks.
-Underwriters are looking at organizations to do their part in preventing losses; they want to see better security controls paired with tighter coinsurance clauses.
-The theory is there’s an incentive for policyholders to take action faster when the financial burden is more likely to impact them.
-With their businesses' money on the line (through coinsurance), they may notify insurers faster of suspicious activity to speed up the response.
+Cyber underwriters are looking at organizations to do their part in preventing losses; they want to see better security controls pairedwith tighter coinsurance clauses.
+The theory is there’s an incentive for policyholders to take action faster when the financial burden is more likely to impact them and result in lost income.
+With their businesses' money on the line (through coinsurance), they may notify their cyber insurance company faster in the event of suspicious activity to speed up the response.

 The Details: What Brokers Should Keep in Mind

 As cyber insurers look for ways to cope with the current hard market, brokers should keep a keen eye on how the introduction of sub-limits and/or coinsurance percentages will impact potential claims for their clients.

 Expectations of policyholders will vary as insurers determine how to deal with risk differently, but expect to see both sub-limits and coinsurance become more popular.
 Some insurers may be accommodating if the insured shows that they have exceptional controls and are willing to spend more in premium, but others may face ransomware extortion sub-limits nonetheless.
 It’ll come down to weighing the options for what works best for each organization on a case-by-case basis.

 What’s most important for underwriters, brokers, and the insured (collectively!) is that specifications are clear and policyholders know exactly what will be expected from them if there is a claim.